27 Sept 2022

 And it’s a problem the Marine team at WWF is working hard to solve.
 They don’t just want to protect the whales; they want to protect their migration routes and all the marine life that live and swim within it.
 They want to protect blue corridors.

 As Chris told me in the episode, “We produced a report called ‘Protecting Blue Corridors’, which was the first ever analysis of whale migration globally.
-Along with our partners, we worked with 50 different research groups and visualised over a thousand satellite tags deployed on different species.
-From blue whales to humpback whales, to sperm whales to fin whales, we looked at these migration routes, or whale superhighways, to map the multiple threats along their journeys and the actions we need to take to reduce these threats.”
+Along with our partners, we worked with 50 different research groups and visualised over 1,000 satellite tags deployed on different species.
+From blue whales to humpback whales, to sperm whales to fin whales, we looked at these migration routes, or blue superhighways, to map the multiple threats along their journeys and the actions we need to take to reduce these threats.”

 And what they found was more concerning: industrial fishing, ship strikes, pollution, habitat loss, and climate change all impact these blue corridors.